"Small boy with big God": Kyekyeku to take 1957 to Europe after Accra premiere

-1957 Movie: Kyekyeku Hints At Taking Europe After Premiering His Project At The National Theatre
+1957 Movie: Kyekyeku Hints At Moving To Europe After Premiering His Project At The National Theatre

 - Kyekeku is ready to take things up a notch after a successful premiere of his new 1957 movie in Kumasi